 In June 2019, Jiang Rong was released after six months’ imprisonment.
 China Aid President Bob Fu explained, “She has been released under bail, which means she could be re-arrested at any time; that is one method the Chinese government uses to restrict her freedom of speech and movement.”
 Chinese law allows the authorities to hold detainees for six months without trial, but after that they must be criminally detained, formally arrested or released on bail.

 Jiang Rong was reunited with her 11-year-old son Shu Ya, but was put under house arrest at her brother’s home, where no one may visit her except immediate family members.

-Most of the church members who were detained have been released, but Pastor Wang remains in detention with elders Li Yingqiang and Qin Defu and church member Gou Zhongcan.
+Most of the church members who were detained have been released, but Pastor Wang remains in detention with elder Qin Defu and church member Gou Zhongcan.
 Pastor Wang’s lawyer Zhang Peihong has been barred from seeing him since his detention in December 2018.